LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 )
 ```

-If your SQL query needs dynamic parameters, you can declare placeholders like `{name}` in the query String, and assign them later to any value:
+If your SQL query needs dynamic parameters, you can declare placeholders like `{name}` in the query string, and later assign them a value:

 ```
 SQL(